Tax Filing Information for International Students

 Registering with UGA's International Tax Assistance Program (ITAP)

-The ITAP program for Spring 2017 will begin in late January.
+The ITAP program for Spring 2020 will begin in February.
 Be on the lookout for an email in the spring semester from ISL regarding your filing obligations!

 Sprintax will determine your tax residency.
 If you are a nonresident for tax purposes and earned taxable income, then use Sprintax to help you through the process of completing your Federal and State tax return documents.
 If the software identifies you are a resident taxpayer then please follow instructions available on IRS.gov for individual resident taxpayer filing.